Kathoni/Retail/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+I will respond.

 ## License